saif-zilan/CNC-/README.md

-# CNC-Certainly!
-Here's the README.md file with all the information in one document:
+# CNC README.md file with all the information in one document:

 ```markdown
 # CNC Machine Tool Simulator